WilliamCodeBox/embox/README.md

 ## Testing

-`empy` is tested by using the `pytest`[https://pypi.org/project/pytest/] package, and the test coverage is checked by using the `coverage`[https://pypi.org/project/coverage/] package.
+`embox` is tested by using the `pytest`[https://pypi.org/project/pytest/] package, and the test coverage is checked by using the `coverage`[https://pypi.org/project/coverage/] package.

-A `.coveragerc` config file is created and located in the `empy` package root dir.
+A `.coveragerc` config file is created and located in the `embox` package root dir.
 This config file stores the sub commands `run` and `report` of `coverage`.

 Run the following command to test coverage